Corruption of the Gospel of Christ Comes by Money, Possessions, and Social Favor

 Whether we are put to the task of holding onto a few dollars for someone, or to vacuum a carpet for someone, or to clean up “poop” after our pet, let’s do it for the sake of the Gospel of Jesus Christ.
 It’s not about money and possessions, but it is all about living in the Spirit of Christ.
 Let’s be faithful stewards of the Holy Spirit and the Bible.
 The true riches come through Jesus Christ, by the Holy Spirit, and includes eternal life.
 If fraud, vengeance, rebellion, or bitterness is part of who we are, how can God commit to us the Holy Spirit?
 God welcomes us into an eternal home as we are good stewards within this world, “You are the salt of the earth; but if the salt loses its flavor, how will it be seasoned?
 It is then good for nothing but to be thrown out and trampled underfoot by men.”
 Matthew 5:13

-There is a better chance of being welcomed by today’s culture if we serve them well than if we fight against everything we do.
+There is a better chance of being welcomed by today’s culture if we serve them well than if we fight against everything they do.
 What we do is done in the presence of the Holy Spirit as we avoid living by the atheistic entity that gives people what to speak, do, think, and feel.

 “No servant can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.”
 Luke 16:13